raghav-wd/dsa/CheatSheets/Three.js.md

 ## Shaders
 Attributes - Different property for all the vertices.
 Uniforms - Same property for all the vertices.
+Varying - contain data shared from a vertex shader to a fragment shader

 Fragment is like pixel but for shaders.